Vigneshkalvium/E-Commerce_follow_along/README.md

   ## Milestone 5:
    In this I create a react app and design the signup page and style it Tailwindcss.
 It gives a wonderful Experience and i get some knowledge that how to work on a professional project.

+## Milestone 6:
+In this milestone, we created a backend endpoint to securely store user data during signup.
+Key features include:

+- Password Encryption: Encrypting passwords before storing them in the database to enhance security.
+- Secure Data Storage: Saving user details while following best security practices.
+- Compliance: Ensuring password protection aligns with security laws like GDPR and PCI-DSS.